Hungerarray/signalR-omagol/README.md

 ---
 ### Current Plans

-We will have 2 endpoints
+We will have 3 endpoints
 - `/chatroom`
+- `/omachat`
-- `/omagol`
+- `/omavideo`

+---

+### Chat Room
-any connection on `/chatroom` will be able to message all the users within the group.
+Any connection on `/chatroom` will be able to message all the users within the group.

 This endpoint has 2 events we can use,
 - `MessageSend`